skyleronken/InsurgentFramework/README.md

 <li> more flexible designation of where to send the results/responses</li>
 <li> make the sending of results/responses optional</li>
 <li> make the results sending have an option of be dependant upon the command (i.e each command results can be sent somewhere different, or not at all, etc)</li>
+<li> Consider making CommandObject results data into a Results object.
 </ul>

 <h5>Milestones:</h5>